Demand Letter in Car Accident Case

 Case No. 24-C-06-00860633

 We have to begin with Amy Toll.
-She is a amazing, beautiful young 24 year-old woman who has suffered injuries that will change the rest of her life.
+She is an amazing, beautiful young 24-year-old woman who has suffered injuries that will change the rest of her life.
 Your file does not and cannot, as I told you, document what a wonderful person she is.
 If you are looking for someone to spin a sob story, you will not be getting it in this trial.
 Amy is a fighter who, while not conquering her injuries, fights like Ali fought Frazier.
 One of the reasons we were so hesitant to send out a demand package before filing this case is that it is impossible to evaluate this claim with you meeting Amy.
 I think you will agree after taking her deposition that she will be an absolutely amazing witness at trial.

 - Facts of the Accident